Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_exercise.md

 ## Brief idea of the exercise

-In this exercise you will convert a Python code into a package that is on [TestPyPI](https://test.pypi.org/).
-The code is a simple simulation code.
-After preparing the code for packaging, you will create build artifacts and upload them to the package index.
+In this exercise you, will convert a simple simulation code written in Python into a package that is available on [TestPyPI](https://test.pypi.org/).

 ## Prerequisites